The use of accommodation for restricting liberty.

-A shortage of available secure accommodation in England has lead to some children being placed in Scotland.
-This has caused some problems about jurisdiction.
+A shortage of available secure accommodation in England lead to some children being placed in Scotland.
+This caused some problems about jurisdiction.
 Just because an order is lawfully made in England, does not mean it automatically is lawful in Scotland.
-See the recent judgment of the President of the Family Division in Re X, Re Y EWHC 2271 (Fam), para 1, where the President posed three questions:
+See the judgment of the President of the Family Division in Re X, Re Y EWHC 2271 (Fam), para 1.

 - This helpful article from April 2015 by Alex Laing offers a step by step guide for practiioners who are considering whether to apply section 25 or the inherent jurisdiction.